Building and Testing¶

 test/ directory.
 You can use the node build to

-run the tests in the command line with
+run the tests from the command line with

 Note: for Debian-based machine, like Ubuntu, you might need to create an alias or symbolic link for nodejs to node.
 The reason for this is the dependencies that are requires to test highlight.js has a reference to “node”.